 Override git rules for specific agent types when stricter control is needed:Network Access Policy

 Control which external domains agents can reach.
-This applies to: MCP tool calls that make HTTP requests, agent-browser automations, and any outbound network traffic initiated from agent sessions.Network policy is enforced at the MCP tool call level.
-ADE does not operate as a network proxy — it cannot intercept raw TCP connections made by subprocesses outside of MCP.
+This applies to ADE action calls that make HTTP requests, agent-browser automations, and any outbound network traffic initiated from agent sessions.Network policy is enforced at the ADE action level.
+ADE does not operate as a network proxy — it cannot intercept raw TCP connections made by subprocesses outside of the ADE RPC surface.
 For stronger network isolation, use OS-level firewall rules alongside ADE’s policy.

 API keys and OAuth tokens are handled according to the following rules:Storage